LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D1-Modules.md

 ## Modules

+Modules are simply JavaScript files.
+You can break up your program into separate sections by putting each section in a different file and then using `export` and `mport` statements to connect them together.

- You can use ES6 module (import and export) syntax to make a function available in other js files.
+ For example, you can export a function to make it available in other files like this:

 ```javascript
 export default function validateRegistrationForm(formValues) { … }
 ```

-This code is in src/home.js:
+And import it like this

 ```javascript
 import validateRegistrationForm from './services/formValidation/validateRegistrationForm';